 |

-Wix allows you to integrate ecommerce tools in lower-cost plans, but you’ll need to scale up if you want to do any kind of serious business.
-We like that a lot of Wix’s tools are proprietary, meaning they’re built into the software.
-You’ll have access to what you need and can purchase a higher-tiered plan when you grow.
+Wix allows you to integrate ecommerce tools in lower-cost plans, but you'll need to scale up if you want to do any kind of serious business.
+We like that a lot of Wix's tools are proprietary, meaning they're built into the software.
+You'll have access to what you need, and you can purchase a higher-tiered plan as you grow.

 Which web builder has the better support?